erikqu/AI_LegalDoc_Hackathon/README.md

 ###### Instructions

-Final submission can be found in "orig_make_preds.ipynb".
+Final submission can be found in "Make_Final_Predictions.ipynb".

 This file parses the data, loads the features, our model, and outputs the predictions.